pharrukh/pharrukh/README.md

 # Farrukh Normuradov

-I'm dad to 👦 and a husband 👨 from Samarkand :uzbekistan: in Belin 🇩🇪.
+I'm dad to 👦 and a husband from Samarkand :uzbekistan: in Berlin 🇩🇪.

 I:

-- build trust
+- build trust 🚸
-- inspire
+- inspire :muscle:
-- solve problems
-- think
-- analyse
-- experiment
+- experiment 🧠
-- grow

 :octocat: